| "The Manchester Restaurants team took a well-earned break for lunch on Tuesday

 £7.50 for many standard Chinese dishes to £11.50 for

 Sizzling Japanese Style Salmon Fillet).
+Without wanting to

 sound snobby, as far as buffet restaurants go, you can't do much